cassianoperin/CHIP8_GO/README.md

 ## GUI TODO LIST:
 1. Games Tab: Show image of the games
-2. Crete an .APP to run directly from Finder on Mac
-3. Reload game list when update paths
+2. Reload game list when update paths
-4. Make it work on Windows
-5. Add tab for CHIP8 HiRes Games
-6. Add configuration for CHIP8 HIRES ROMs Path
-7. Add support for Hex roms
+3. Add support for Hex roms
+4. Its currently not running on windows, apparently others are having same issues